DazySoChill/DazySoChill/README.md

 - 👋 Hi, I’m @DazySoChill
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML, CSS and JaveScript
 - 💞️ I’m looking to collaborate on nope
 - 📫 How to reach me : Lmao
 - 😄 Pronouns: He\Him